openframeworks/ofSite/documentation/3d/ofNode.markdown

 _inlined_description: _

-Set local orientation with a quaternion.

-Parameters:
+Set the global position of the node using xyz coordinates.

+**Parameters:**

-param0 Desired local orientation as ref to an glm::quat.
+param0 Desired global x coordinate as a float.

+param1 Desired global y coordinate as a float.

+param2 Desired global z coordinate as a float.